HackTricks-wiki/hacktricks/linux-hardening/privilege-escalation/README.md

 If you have SSH access to the machine you could also use **openVAS** to check for outdated and vulnerable software installed inside the machine.

 {% hint style="info" %}
-_Note that these commands will show a lot of information that will mostly be useless, therefore it's recommended some application like OpenVAS or similar that will check if any installed software version is vulnerable to known exploits_
+_Note that these commands will show a lot of information that will mostly be useless, therefore it's recommended some applications like OpenVAS or similar that will check if any installed software version is vulnerable to known exploits_
 {% endhint %}

 ## Processes

-Take a look to **what processes** are being executed and check if any process has **more privileges than it should** (maybe a tomcat being executed by root?)
+Take a look at **what processes** are being executed and check if any process has **more privileges than it should** (maybe a tomcat being executed by root?)

 ```bash
 ps aux